Baingan Bharta Recipe (Smoky Indian Mashed Eggplant)

 17. Sauté baingan bharta stirring often for about 4 to 5 minutes on low to medium-low heat.

 18. The baingan bharta is ready.
-Finally stir in 1 tablespoon coriander leaves or garnish with chopped coriander leaves.
+Finally stir in 1 to 2 tablespoons chopped coriander leaves or garnish with chopped coriander leaves.

 Serving Suggestions